-- 1. The social wage including community development, employment programmes, health, education and social protection will make up an average of 61 per cent of non-interest spending over the medium term. - Permanent social grants will increase above inflation and the COVID-19 social relief of distress will continue until 31 March 2026. - 3.
-Economic development is the fastest growing function at an annual average of 8.1 per cent over the next three years, driven by higher infrastructure allocations. - 4.
-The main tax proposals include raising the VAT rate by 0.5 percentage points in each of the next two years to 16 per cent in 2026/27, and no inflationary adjustment to personal income tax brackets; while adding more food items to the VAT zero-rated list. - 5.
-In 2025/26, government debt will stabilise at 76.2 per cent of GDP. - 6.
-Real economic growth is forecast to rise to 1.9 per cent in 2025. - 7.
-Spending pressures of R232.6 billion are funded over the next three years, including provisional allocations for frontline service delivery departments.
+- 1. The social wage including community development, employment programmes, health, education and social protection - will make up an average of 61 per cent of non-interest spending over the medium-term. - Permanent social grants will increase above inflation and the COVID-19 social relief of distress will continue until 31 March 2026. - 3.
+Economic development is the fastest growing function at an annual average of 8.2 per cent over the medium-term, driven by higher infrastructure allocations. - 4.
+The main tax proposals include no inflationary adjustments to tax brackets, rebates and medical tax credits; inflationary adjustment to fuel levy; and above-inflation increases in excise duties. - 5.
+In 2025/26, government debt will stabilise at 77.4 per cent of GDP. - Real economic growth is forecast to rise to 1.4 per cent in 2025. - 7.
+Spending pressures of R180.1 billion are funded over the medium-term, including provisional allocations for frontline service delivery departments.